-In our opinion, Diamond Transmission Partners RB Limited's regulatory financial statements for the year ended 31 March 2022. have been properly prepared, in all material respects, in accordance with standard condition E2 of the company's Regulatory Licence and the Accounting Policies.
+In our opinion, Diamond Transmission Partners BBE Limited's regulatory financial statements for the year ended 31 March 2023 have been properly prepared, in all material respects, in accordance with standard condition E2 of the Company's Regulatory Licence and the Accounting Policies.

-We have audited the regulatory financial statements, included within the regulatory accounts which comprise: the balance sheet as at 31 March 2022; the income statement, the statement of comprehensive income, the statement of cash flows, the statement of changes in equity for the year then ended; the accounting policies; and the notes to the regulatory financial statements.
+We have audited the regulatory financial statements, included within the regulatory financial statements which comprise: the balance sheet as at 31 March 2023; the income statement, the statement of comprehensive income, the statement of cash flows, the statement of changes in equity for the year then ended; the accounting policies; and the notes to the regulatory financial statements.